Maersel/Maersel/README.md

 - Marcel
-- Studying computer science at the Avans university of applied sciences in Breda, The Netherlands
+- Studying computer science at Avans university of applied sciences in Breda, The Netherlands
 - Currently learning Java

 Discord: Maersel#1790